Combinatorial zeta functions counting triangles: Introduction

-More generally, the combinatorial data of the triangulation (number of {simplices and of} geodesic loops) is sufficient to recover all the Betti numbers of a triangulated compact manifold of dimension up to 4. \end{corollary}
+More generally, the combinatorial data of the triangulation (more specifically, the number of {simplices and of} combinatorial closed geodesics of index $\pm 1$) is sufficient to recover all the Betti numbers of a triangulated compact connected orientable manifold of dimension smaller than 5. \end{corollary}

+For a non-compact normal covering $\widehat M$ of $M$ the random walk on the vertices and higher dimensional simplices of a lifted triangulation gives information about the spectral properties of the Laplacian near zero, which in turn determines topological $L^2$-invariants of the manifold $M$.
+Similarly, our result has a version which holds for non-compact normal coverings, as we explain now.
+We refer to section \ref{subsec:L2} for the definitions related to $L^2$-invariants.

-In fact, \cref{theo:mainfried} generalizes to polyhedral decompositions, and to the non-compact setting, as we explain now.
-We take a polyhedral decomposition $\mathscr T$ of an $n$-dimensional compact manifold $M$.
-We assume that the $(n-1)$-dimensional polyhedrax bound a constant number $N$ of $(n-2)$-faces, and we call this an $N$-regular polyhedral decomposition.
-Note that a triangulation is $n$-regular.
-Given a quotient $\pi$ of the fundamental group $\pi_1(M)$, it acts on the corresponding cover $\wh{M}$ of $M$, with a polyhedral decomposition $\wh{\mathscr T}$.
-This defines a complex $C_*^{(2)}(\mathscr T, \pi)$ of free Hilbert $\mathcal N(\pi)$-modules.
-As vector spaces these are (typically infinite-dimensional) Hilbert spaces, but the action of $\pi$ endows them with the structure of a direct sum of finitely many copies of the $L^2$-completion $\ell^{(2)}(\pi)$ of $\mathbb{C}\pi$, on which the von Neumann algebra $\mathcal N(\pi)$ acts naturally.
+We start with a triangulation $\mathscr T$ of an $n$-dimensional compact manifold $M$.
+Given a quotient $\pi$ of the fundamental group $\pi_1(M)$, it acts on the corresponding cover $\wh{M}$ of $M$ with its lifted triangulation $\wh{\mathscr T}$.
+This defines a chain complex $C_*^{(2)}(\mathscr T, \pi)$ of Hilbert spaces with unitary action of $\pi$ (specifically, Hilbert $\mathcal N(\pi)$-modules).
+As $\mathbb{C}$-vector spaces these are (typically infinite-dimensional) Hilbert spaces, but the action of $\pi$ endows them with the structure of a direct sum of finitely many copies of the $L^2$-completion $\ell^{(2)}(\pi)$ of $\mathbb{C}\pi$, on which the von Neumann algebra $\mathcal N(\pi)$ acts naturally.
 The von Neumann algebra is the algebra of $\pi$-equivariant bounded operators from $\ell^{(2)}(\pi)$ to itself.